ekiefl/pooltool/README.md

 >>> exit()
 ```

-Install all of the dependencies:
+Install all of the dependencies (these installations are localized to your conda environment):

 ```
 conda install -y numpy